Career Acceleration via Rigorous Educational Experiences in Research (CAREER)

 - Research lightning talks from faculty and student researchers

 - Resources and support offices at each institution

 - Career pathways and life after college

-- We hosted 17 students from Syracuse University, Hampton University, and North Carolina A&T. 94% of the participants identified as belonging to underrepresented minority group.
+- We hosted roughly 40 students from Syracuse University, Hampton University, and North Carolina A&T. 95% of the participants identified as belonging to underrepresented minority group.

-- Government and industry experts from IBM, Air Force Research Laboratory, Biomedical Advanced Research and Development Authority, and the National Science Foundation joined us to share their perspective and advice to participants.
+- Government and industry experts from IBM, Air Force Research Laboratory, Biomedical Advanced Research and Development Authority, Department of the Navy, and the National Science Foundation joined us to share their perspective and advice to participants.

 - No fewer than 15 Faculty and Staff from all three partner institutions met with our participants to present lightning talks, run professional development workshops, and share on-campus resources.